 White House Faces Deadline Monday To Provide Proof That Obama Wiretapped Trump

-The Trump administration has until the end of the day Monday to produce evidence that former President Obama ordered surveillance on President Trump during last year's election, as Trump has claimed.
+The Trump administration has until the end of the day Monday to produce evidence that President Barack Obama ordered surveillance of then-candidate Donald Trump during last year's election, as Trump has claimed.

 The House Intelligence Committee set the deadline in a letter to Acting Deputy Attorney General Dana Boente last week in which it asked for proof of the claim, which Obama and others have said is baseless.

-Committee chairman Devin Nunes and ranking Democrat Adam Schiff requested any applications for surveillance of Trump or his associates that were made under the Foreign Intelligence Surveillance Act, or any court orders supporting such surveillance made by the Foreign Intelligence Surveillance Court, NPR's David Welna reports.
+Committee Chairman Devin Nunes and ranking Democrat Adam Schiff requested any applications for surveillance of Trump or his associates that were made under the Foreign Intelligence Surveillance Act, or any court orders supporting such surveillance made by the Foreign Intelligence Surveillance Court, NPR's David Welna reports.

-Welna adds that a copy of the letter also was sent to FBI Director James Comey, who has asked the Justice Department to publicly deny the president's claims.
+David adds that a copy of the letter also was sent to FBI Director James Comey, who has asked the Justice Department to publicly deny the president's claims.

-Trump's claims came as the House Intelligence Committee was already in the process of looking into U.S. allegations that Russia sought to influence last year's presidential election — allegations that have also included ties between those in Trump's camp and Russian officials.
+President Trump's claims came as the House Intelligence Committee was already in the process of looking into U.S. allegations that Russia sought to influence last year's presidential election — allegations that have also included ties between some in Trump's camp and Russian officials.
 Nunes has said the panel will also look at the president's accusation.

 Terrible!
 Just found out that Obama had my "wires tapped" in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!— Donald J. Trump (@realDonaldTrump) March 4, 2017